meditate.com.au

 • Inhalation: When you inhale, your diaphragm moves down, creating more space in the chest cavity.
 The heart expands slightly, and the brain signals the heart to speed up.

-To make this practical for the meditate.com.au community, we break breathwork into three distinct “modes.”
-These are based on the latest randomized controlled trials (RCTs).
+To support the meditate.com.au community, we divide breathwork into three distinct modes.
+These specific techniques are grounded in the latest randomized controlled trials (RCTs).

-• The Goal: Immediate stabilization and “Tactical Calm.”
+• The Goal: Immediate stabilization and acute stress relief.

 • The Science: A 2023 study by Stanford University researchers Yilmaz Balban et al. (2023) found that daily 5-minute sessions of structured breathwork, including box breathing, significantly reduced physiological arousal and improved mood.